karlsoderback/cinecollections/README.md

 Node.js will be used to create the server backend and MySQL will be used for persistent data storage.
 These choices were made based on the fact that I have used both of them in the past but not having had the chance to learn them to the extent I would like to.
 They also both seem suitable for the project since I don't see any limitations in Node or MySQL that would affect this particular project negatively.
 The server will expose a REST API using routes in the Express framework that can be easily used in Node.

+To easily be able to search and access a vast library of movies, I will use the OMDb API: http://www.omdbapi.com/

 The front-end will be made using React.
 The reason I am choosing React is because it is a very popular framework for front-end development and something I would very much like to learn more about.
 Its popularity also speaks to the fact that it is most likely a good framework for front-end development which makes me hopeful that it will be suitable for creating the page I want to create.